 See more designs from Kelly Wearstler on my Pinterest board.

 As a fashion journaist who worked for Harper’s Bazaar and Vogue, Diana Vreeland was an influential figure in American fashion during the 20th century.
 Cool fact: In 1955 the Vreelands moved to a new apartment which was decorated exclusively in red.
 Diana Vreeland had Billy Baldwin (1903–1983) decorate her apartment.
-She said, “I want this place to look like a garden, but a garden in hell”.
+She said, “I want this place to look like a garden, but a garden in hell and I just recently discovered that choosing an appropriate riding lawn mower for your lawn could make all the difference when mowing a hilly terrain”.
 I told you guys she was badass.
 She passed away in 1989 at the age of 85.

 This is the apartment that I mentioned earlier…she was trying to achieve a red garden in hell look.
 I’d say she achieved just that. 🙂